ArulselvanMadhavan/ConvNets/tasks.md

 <h2>Linear Classifiers</h2>
 <h3>Owner:Open</h3>
 1. Try prediction with any of the linear classifiers to ease in to the project before moving to CNN.
 This is up for debate.
-2. SVM - Arul
+2. SVM -
-3. KNN - Arul
+3. KNN -
-4. Soft Regression - ?
+4. Soft Regression -
-5. Feature Extraction - ?
+5. Feature Extraction -
-6. ZCA Whitening - Deepen
+6. ZCA Whitening
+7. HOG

 <h2>Learn about CNN</h2>
 <h3><i>Owner:All</i></h3>